Virtual Classes of Character Stacks: Introduction

 This TQFT generalizes previous constructions known in the literature to the stacky framework.
 In \cite{gonlogmun20}, a TQFT computing $E$-polynomials of complex representation varieties was built, in \cite{arXiv181009714} and \cite{gon20} such TQFT was adapted to work also in the parabolic setting, in \cite{gonzalez2020character} to surfaces with conic singularities, in \cite{vogel2020representation} for non-orientable surfaces and in \cite{habvog20} for $G$ the group of upper triangular matrices of rank $\leq 4$.
+Notice that no TQFT can be constructed to compute virtual classes of character varieties, since the GIT quotient identification of orbits prevents them from preserving pullbacks.